Definition of Linux Diff Command

 cat test2.txt

-Now when we use the diff command for the above two files and when there is no result showed that means there is no difference between the above two files.
+When the diff command is used for the above two files and no result is shown, it indicates that there are no differences between the files.

 When there is a difference in both the files and when we use the diff command, the output will be displayed as shown below: